go-kratos/feature/README.md

 ### Feature Gates
-This page contains an overview of the various feature gates an administrator can specify on different components.

-### Overview
 Feature gates are a set of key=value pairs that describe features.
 You can turn these features on or off using the --feature-gates=foo=true,bar=false command line flag on each component.

 ### Usage